Roave/BetterReflection/docs/usage.md

  * `AggregateSourceLocator` - a combination of multiple `SourceLocator`s which
     are hunted through in the given order to locate the source.

+ * `FileSystemIteratorSourceLocator` - uses `SPL FileSystemIterator` to iterate over files and create multiple `SingleFileSourceLocator` then wrapped into `AggregateSourceLocator`

- * `DirectorySourceLocator` - scan directories and create multiple `SingleFileSourceLocator` for all found php files and wrapped into `AggregateSourceLocator`
+ * `DirectorySourceLocator` - scan directories using `SPL RecursiveDirectoryIterator` and create multiple `FileSystemIteratorSourceLocator` then wrapped into `AggregateSourceLocator`